 Thomas L. Jennings, Inventor, Tradesman, and Civil Rights Activist.
 Thomas was born in 1791 and was the father of Elizabeth Jennings Graham mentioned above.
 Additionally, he was the first African American to be granted a patent.
 He received U.S. patent 3306x on March 03, 1821 for a dry cleaning process called “dry scouring” which laid the foundation for modern-day dry cleaning.
 He also worked diligently to pursue equal rights for African Americans and successfully organized a legal defense for his daughter Elizabeth.
 As a result, in 1855 he helped create the Legal Rights Association in New York to fight discrimination and provide legal defense for court cases for African Americans.
 He was also the founder and trustee of the Abyssinian Baptist Church.

 Susie Baker King Taylor, Teacher, Author, and Nurse.
 Susie was born on August 6, 1848.
 In 1862, at the age of 14, she was the first African American teacher for former African American slaves in Georgia.
 She met and married her first husband, Edward King, in the Union Army, while teaching.
 While traveling with her husband’s regiment she worked as a laundress, and she taught soldiers how to read and write when they were off-duty.
-In addition, she worked with camp doctors as a nurse for injured soldiers.
+Furthermore, she worked with camp doctors as a nurse for injured soldiers.
 In the early 1870s, she became the president of the Women’s Relief Corps which provided help to soldiers and hospitals.
 In 1902, she was the only African American woman that published a memoir of her wartime experiences.
 She authored the book, Reminiscences of My Life in Camp with the 33d United States Colored Troops, Late 1st S.C.
 Volunteers.

 Lyda Newman, Civil Rights Activist, Inventor, and Women’s Rights Activist.
 Lyda was born in 1885.
 She was a hairdresser by trade.
 In 1898, at the age of 13, Lyda created the first vented hairbrush.
 She was granted a patent for her invention in 1898.
 Her hairbrush was the first hairbrush with synthetic bristles.
 Furthermore, Lyda constructed her hairbrush to provide convenient and easy cleaning of the brush when needed.